Send the link below via email or IMCopy

 These grades may make up a category in a rubric, but will not be stand alone grades.

 This policy will be enforced this year to help our children learn how to meet deadlines.
-It is an important skill to learn to be successful in High School, College, and the workforce.
-Sometimes we can't meet deadlines and have to take the consequence, at least these consequences do not cause complete failure in a class unless the behavior is repetitive.
+It is an important skill to learn to be successful in Middle School, High School, College, and the workforce.
+Sometimes, we can't meet deadlines because of circumstances and have to take the consequence, at least these consequences do not cause complete failure in a class unless the behavior is repetitive.

 Late Work Policy